 Breast reconstruction is an important milestone in breast cancer recovery, helping to renew the patient’s body and spirit.
-Our patients choose the procedure as a way of feeling whole again and having their appearance reflect their true selves—not their illness.
+Dallas breast reconstruction patients choose the procedure as a way of feeling whole again and having their appearance reflect their true selves—not their illness.

 Our Approach to Reconstruction

-Texas Center for Breast Reconstruction uses a very individualized treatment method:
+Texas Center for Breast Reconstruction in Dallas, TX uses a very individualized treatment method:

 - We get to know our patients, their goals, and their preferences.